Creek Defender Program

 Tom Kain

-Creek Defender Chairperson
+Creek Defender Co-Chairperson

 Tom Kain is a past President of the Rotary Club of Bay Shore where he served two terms as President in 2017-2018 and before that in 2014-2015.
 He and his wife Gigi and their 5 children have been Bay Shore residents for the last 20 years and residents of Long Island for decades.